evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive50/_index.md

 ## Driver assistance

 The BMW iX xDrive50 has several standard and optional driver assistance systems for better safety and comfort.

-**Cruise control** is a standard system on the BMW iX xDrive50.
-The cruise control system helps the driver keep a set speed.
 ### Safety systems